 Located immediately west of the iconic "A" Mountain, Tumamoc Hill is an ideal place to escape the city and get a quick nature fix.
 In fact, Tumamoc is actually used by the University of Arizona as an active study site and ecological reserve.
 Because of this, it’s vital that all visitors stay on the paved paths and within the perimeter cables so as to not interfere with any natural habitats.
 Most people walk to the halfway point of the hill—there are bathrooms and water fountains here—but you can easily head all the way to the summit and enjoy some sprawling views of downtown Tucson.

-While the name Mission Garden may conjure up views of fields and fresh produce, this place is something entirely different.
-Mission Garden is considered to be a living agricultural museum—one that makes a point to showcase 4,000 years of Tucson’s history through heritage fruit-trees, traditional local heirloom crops, and edible native plants.
+While the name Mission Garden may conjure up an image of plotted fields and fresh produce, this place is something entirely unique and different.
+Mission Garden is actually considered to be a living agricultural museum—one that makes a point to showcase 4,000 years of Tucson’s history through heritage fruit trees, local heirloom crops, and edible native plants.
 Only open Wednesday through Saturday, this four-acre urban garden offers regular tours and workshops, and aims to educate visitors on the process of preserving and reviving the region’s rich agricultural heritage.
-A $5 per person donation is highly recommended if you visit.
+A $5 per person donation is recommended if you visit.

 To make the most of these outdoor adventures, we recommend visiting in the cooler months—ideally between October and March.
 The weather is much more manageable and the crowds are often lower.
 Just remember to take your time, breath deep, and enjoy the endless open spaces.